djangonaut-space/space-reviewers/Episode-4/new-features-5.2.md

 ```

 ### `HttResponse.text`
-This new string `HttResponse.text` will substitute the earlier representation of `HttpResponse.content` and will be decoded to UTF-8 by default.
+This new string `HttpResponse.text` will substitute the earlier representation of `HttpResponse.content` and will be decoded to UTF-8 by default.

 ### Automatic model import in the shell
 Every time the shell will be open will automatically import all the models, even from the apps listed in `INSTALLED_APPS`.